oneconvergence/dkube-examples/insurance/README.md

 4. Verify that the pipeline has created the following resources
   - Datasets: 'insurance-training-data' with version v2.
 The base dataset is sourced from AWS
   - Model: 'insurance-model' with version v2

+### Inference
+  - Go to webapp directory, and build a docker image with given **Dockerfile** or pull **ocdr/streamlit-webapp:insurance**.
+  - Run command
+  - > docker run -p 8501:8501 ocdr/streamlit-webapp:insurance
+  - Open http://localhost:8501/ in your browser,
+  - Fill serving URL, auth token and other details and click predict.

 ## MODEL MONITOR